Kerala

 Kanwatheertha Beach

-Situated at 3 km from Manjeswaram, this beach is famous for its swimming pool like structure.
+Situated 3 km from Manjeswaram, this beach is famous for its swimming pool-like structure.

 Padinharekara Beach

-This beach is popular for its stunning view of the meeting of the River Bharatha, River Tirur, and the Arabian Sea.
+This beach is popular for its stunning view of the confluence of the River Bharatha, River Tirur, and the Arabian Sea.

 Varkala Beach

-One of the most famous beach resorts, this beach is the home to mineral water springs emerging from the high cliffs at the edge possessing curative properties.
-Further, this place is a prominent pilgrimage centre for Hindus.
+One of the most famous beach resorts, Varkala Beach is home to mineral water springs emerging from the high cliffs at the edge, known for their curative properties.
+This place is also a prominent pilgrimage center for Hindus.

 Kappad Beach

-Historically found as a sea route to India by Vasco da Gama who landed on the coast on 27th May 1498 with 170 men in three ships, the major attraction at the beach is a pillar with the inscription “Vasco Da Gama landed here, Kappakadavu (local name of the pillar rock) in the year 1498″ commemorating the landing place.
-Full of calm azure waters and a center of the Ayurvedic Health Holiday, another interesting attraction is the extensive rock that projects into the sea.
-Lastly, an ancient temple on the rock is worth visiting that is some 800 years old.
+Historically significant as the sea route to India discovered by Vasco da Gama, who landed here on 27th May 1498 with 170 men in three ships.
+The major attraction at the beach is a pillar with the inscription, “Vasco da Gama landed here, Kappakadavu (the local name of the pillar rock) in the year 1498,” commemorating the landing.
+With calm azure waters, this beach is also a center for Ayurvedic health holidays.
+Another interesting feature is the extensive rock that projects into the sea.
+Additionally, an ancient temple on the rock, which is about 800 years old, is worth visiting.

 Dharmadam Island

-An attractive beach island spread over an area of 5 acres that requires permission for entrance, the coconut palms and green bushes offer a magnificent sight from the beach.
-Located at 17 km from Kannur, Dharmadam is approachable via a bus ride from Thalassery too just covering the distance of 3 km.
-This place was formerly called Dharmattanam due to a famous belief that the place was actually a Buddhist monastery, as Buddha’s images were excavated here.
+An attractive beach island spread over an area of 5 acres, Dharmadam Island requires permission for entry.
+The coconut palms and green bushes offer a magnificent sight from the beach.
+Located 17 km from Kannur, Dharmadam is also accessible via a bus ride from Thalassery, covering a distance of just 3 km.
+This place was once called Dharmattanam, due to a famous belief that it was once a Buddhist monastery, as Buddha’s images were excavated here.

 Ezhimala Beach

-A scenic site with a hilly seven-peaked range at the background famous for rare medicinal herbs located 55 km from Kannur; the beach offers carved stone pillars, an old burial region, and an old cave at the foothill.
-The sand’s texture is unique and water is bluer in color in comparison with other beaches.
-Other attractions include watching dolphins at the Ettikulam bay and Mt.
-Deli Lighthouse at 50 km, which is an ancient tower.
+A scenic site with a seven-peaked hill range in the background, Ezhimala is famous for its rare medicinal herbs.
+Located 55 km from Kannur, the beach offers carved stone pillars, an old burial site, and an ancient cave at the foothill.
+The sand’s texture is unique, and the water here is bluer in color compared to other beaches.
+Other attractions include watching dolphins at Ettikulam Bay and the Mt.
+Deli Lighthouse, located 50 km away, which is an ancient tower.

 Moppila Bay

-An inborn fishing harbor near the St. Angelo’s Fort, the bay’s harbor is quite modern, as it is built under the Indo-Norwegian pact.
-A huge sea wall spreads from the fort that divides the sea and island water.
-Among the main attractions here are the ruined fort and temple.
+An indigenous fishing harbor near St. Angelo’s Fort, Moppila Bay’s harbor is quite modern, having been built under the Indo-Norwegian pact.
+A huge seawall extends from the fort, dividing the sea and the island’s waters.
+The main attractions here include the ruined fort and temple.

 Muzhappilangad Beach

-The only drive-in beach in Kerala and in India too, it is among the longest beaches in the state at 15 km south of Kannur.
+The only drive-in beach in Kerala and in India, Muzhappilangad is also among the longest beaches in the state, located 15 km south of Kannur.

 Pathiramanal Beach

-This beach is a little island on the backwaters, which is the favorite residing place of the hundreds of rare migratory birds.
+This beach is a small island on the backwaters, which is the favorite residence of hundreds of rare migratory birds.

 Payyambalam Beach

-An attractive site from 2 km from Kannur, this long beach is for the ones who love surfing in calm seawater.
-Perfect picnic spot at evenings, this scenic beach is at walking distance from the St. Angelo Fort.
-At its one end where flat laterite cliffs project into the sea is an important scene worth visiting here.
+An attractive beach located 2 km from Kannur, this long beach is ideal for those who love surfing in calm seawater.
+A perfect picnic spot in the evenings, this scenic beach is within walking distance of St. Angelo Fort.
+At one end, where flat laterite cliffs project into the sea, is an important scene worth visiting.

 Sankhumugham Beach

-Located near the Thiruvananthapuram airport and Veli Tourist Village, the beach is popular for its splendid sunset view and ‘Matsya Kanyaka’ – a 35 m long carved mermaid.
+Located near the Thiruvananthapuram airport and Veli Tourist Village, Sankhumugham Beach is popular for its splendid sunset view and the “Matsya Kanyaka,” a 35-meter-long carved mermaid statue.

 Tanur Beach

-One of the earliest Portuguese settlements, Tanur is a small fishing town famous for its belief that St. Francis Xavier visited it in 1546 A.D.
-Another attraction here is the Keraladityapuram Temple devoted to Lord Vishnu.
+One of the earliest Portuguese settlements, Tanur is a small fishing town famous for the belief that St. Francis Xavier visited it in 1546 A.D.
+Another attraction here is the Keraladityapuram Temple, devoted to Lord Vishnu.

 Thangassery Beach